ATTX-project/ATTX-project.github.io/Import/attx_project/User-guide.md

-# User guide
+# ATTX Semantic Broker - User guide

-This user guide is for people who have ATTX platform instance up and running and want to start working with data.
+This user guide is for people who have an _ATTX Semantic Broker_ platform instance up and running and want to start working with data.

-ATTX platform has three types of pipelines: ingest, process and distribute.
+ATTX Semantic Broker has three types of pipelines: Ingestion, Processing and Distribution.
 Each type has its own characteristics, but the main ideas are as follows:

-* Ingestion pipelines are the only ones that work with external data
+* **Ingestion pipelines** are the only ones that work with external data;
-* Processing pipelines only work with internal data
+* **Processing pipelines** only work with internal data;
-* Distribution pipelines are the only ones that are used to expose/distribute/publish data to the public.
+* **Distribution pipelines** are the only ones that are used to expose/distribute/publish data to the public.

 <!-- TOC START min:1 max:3 link:true update:true -->
 - [User guide](#user-guide)